-Finding a job can be tricky, especially if you are under the age of 18.
+Finding a job can be tricky, especially if you are under 18 years old.
 However, if you are motivated, dedicated, and eager to work, check out these 15 side hustles you can do in your free time to earn some extra cash!

-Note: If you earn more than a certain amount per quarter, the IRS will require you to file taxes and report how much you earned from working your side hustles.
+Note: If you earn more than a certain amount per quarter, the IRS will require you to file taxes and report how much you earned from your side hustles.
 Speak with a parent or trusted adult for guidance before starting your side hustle and visit the IRS website for more information.

 Social media side hustle

 Do you love social media, keep up with all the latest trends, and have mastered all the apps?
 Become a social media assistant and help people step up their social media game, sell products, or increase their number of followers.
 You can also search for “social media management” on sites like Coursera to get some free training to add to your resume!

 If you have free time after school or on the weekends, offer to babysit or nanny for families in your area!
 You can also use Care.com to start your search.
 Working for family and friends is a great way to build up your network and job experience!

 Blogging & vlogging

 If you enjoy writing or being on video, use those skills to start a blog or vlog.
 You may not earn money right away, but if you get enough followers, you may be able to land some sponsorships in the future.